-Our assignments for technology specific factors for electricity generation types, which drive output from these technologies, are informed by 'Reference case projections for electricity capacity and generation by fuel (2015-50)' from EIA (2017).
-Fossil fuel price forecasts are also guided by EIA (2017).
-We impose autonomous energy efficiency improvements of 1.5% per year in fossil fuel use, and a 0.3% annual efficiency improvement in electricity use.
-The BAU also simulates autonomous decreases in non-combustion GHG (both CO2 and non-CO2) emissions per unit of output of 1.5% per year.
-Total factor productivity improvements are determined endogenously in the model and target a 2030 GDP estimate from OECD (2017).
+Our assignments for technology-specific factors for electricity generation types, which drive output from these technologies, are informed by 'Reference case projections for electricity capacity and generation by fuel (2015-50)' from EIA (2017).
+Fossil fuel price forecasts are also guided by EIA (2017), which reflect global supply and demand for fuels and the scarcity of fossil resources.
+We assume that South Korea faces a perfectly elastic import supply curve for fossil fuels at these prices.
+We impose autonomous energy efficiency improvements of 1.5% per year in fossil fuel use and a 0.3% annual efficiency improvement in electricity use.
+The BAU also simulates autonomous decreases in noncombustion GHG (both CO_2 and non- CO_2) emissions per unit of output of 1.5% per year.
+Total factor productivity improvements in the BAU scenario are determined endogenously to target 2030 GDP estimates from OECD (2017).
 Under this estimate, GDP in South Korea increases by 73.9% between 2011 and 2030, which implies a cumulative annual average growth rate of 2.95%.
-In the policy scenarios, total factor productivity is exogenous (and equal to values derived in the BAU scenario) and GDP is endogenous.
+In the policy scenarios, total factor productivity parameters are exogenous (and equal to values derived in the BAU scenario) and GDP is endogenous.

 In the ETS scenario, we implement an emissions trading system across covered sectors that reduces economy-wide emissions in South Korea by 37% relative to those in the BAU scenario (i.e., meets South Korea's 2030 NDC pledge).
-The ETS includes 30 of the 35 sectors in the model (see Table 1), and covers all GHG emissions with trading across gases and sectors.
-As the ETS targets a reduction in economy-wide emissions but does not cover all sectors, the emissions cap on covered sectors is chosen endogenously in the model to target a desired level of economy-wide emissions.
+The ETS includes 30 of the 35 sectors in the model (Table 1) and covers all GHG emissions with trading across gases and sectors.3 As the ETS targets a reduction in economy-wide emissions but does not cover all sectors, the emissions cap on covered sectors is chosen endogenously in the model to target a desired level of economy-wide emissions.